 About the Author: Lisa Lipton

-Having managed her mom’s care the last few years as she struggled with failing health, Lisa understands and appreciates firsthand the need for the services and resources My Personal Bookkeeper provides.
-Lisa is very excited to combine her professional experience with her personal empathy to spread the word about MPB and provide support for those in need!’
+Having managed her mom’s care for several years as she struggled with failing health, Lisa understands and appreciates firsthand the need for the services and resources My Personal Bookkeeper provides.
+Also, being a busy professional herself, she recognizes that someone such as herself may need extra assistance organizing and managing their daily affairs.
+Lisa is very excited to combine her professional experience along with her personal empathy to spread the word about MPB and provide support for those who need a helping hand!